ts-azure-services/drift-primer/mlops_primer/key_goals.md

 # Key Goals

-- Through a case study, understand the key objectives and workflows of MLOps
+- Consider a simple business scenario through several evolutions of the dataset to explore concepts around deployment, devops, model and data drift.

-- Understand how to achieve this with Azure Machine Learning, and related services.
+- Build an intuition for MLOps processes and considerations with the Azure Machine Learning platform.

-- Rationalize customer needs given the above considerations.
+- Ensure success for future ML projects by investing in the right tools, processes and roles.